TN 180 (01-21)

 J. Handling inquiries from attorneys and beneficiaries residing outside the United States

-If you receive an inquiry from an attorney or a beneficiary residing outside the United States, please inform him or her that attorneys and beneficiaries residing outside of the United States are not required to receive payments by direct deposit at this time.
+If you receive an inquiry from an attorney or a beneficiary residing outside the United States, please inform them that attorneys and beneficiaries residing outside of the United States are not required to receive payments by direct deposit at this time.
 For a complete list of exemptions, see GN 02402.001.

 K. References